ai-dock/base-image/README.md

 ## Security

+All ai-dock containers are interactive and will not drop root privileges.
+You should ensure that your docker daemon runs as an unprivileged user.

+### System

+A system user will be created at startup.
+The UID will be either 1000 or will match the UID of the `$WORKSPACE` bind mount.

+No password is set for this user and it will share the root user's ssh public key.

+Some processes may start in the user context for convenience only.

+### Web Services

-By default, all exposed web services other than the port redirect page are protected by HTTP basic authentication.
+By default, all exposed web services other than the port redirect index page are protected by HTTP basic authentication.

 The default username is `user` and the password is `password`.